Types of Membership

 You have consulted with a minimum of two clients in each of the last three years, or three clients within the last 12 months on engagements that employ the perspective and/or methodology of futures studies.
 You will need to provide the names of clients, the dates and the nature of your work.

 You regularly use the perspectives and/or methodologies of futures studies in a full-time position within an organization.
 You will need to describe the organization, your position and your responsibilities/activities.

 You have successfully completed a postgraduate course in futures research, futures studies, foresight or a comparable field.
 You will need to provide details of the institution attended, course, semester and year the course was taken and the faculty member or adviser who can verify your study.

-You have completed an approved certificate program in futures research, futures studies, or a comparable field.
-Approved programs must issue a certificate of foresight or equal and be approved by the APF.
-You will need to provide details of the program attended, the month and year you took the program and an instructor or program manager who can verify your participation.
+You have completed a certificate program in foresight, futures research, futures studies, or a comparable field.
+Approved programs must issue a certificate or its equivalent based on a demonstration of learning, such as a test, a project, etc. You will need to provide details of the program including the demonstration of learning, the month and year you took the program, and an instructor or program manager who can verify your participation.

 You have delivered a minimum of two speeches or presentations on the future (paid or not) in each of the last three years or three within the last 12 months.
 You will need to provide the title, the audience, and the date of the presentation.